HIPS/autograd/docs/tutorial.md

 If we evaluate this product from left-to-right: (dF/dG * dG/dH) * dH/dx)), the reverse order as the computations themselves were performed, this is called reverse-mode differentiation.

 Compared to finite differences or forward-mode, reverse-mode differentiation is by far the more practical method for differentiating functions that take in a large vector and output a single number.
-In the machine learning community, reverse-mode differentiation is known as 'backpropagation', since the gradients propogate backwards through the function.
+In the machine learning community, reverse-mode differentiation is known as 'backpropagation', since the gradients propagate backwards through the function.
 It's particularly nice since you don't need to instantiate the intermediate Jacobian matrices explicitly, and instead only rely on applying a sequence of matrix-free vector-Jacobian product functions (VJPs).
 Because Autograd supports higher derivatives as well, Hessian-vector products (a form of second-derivative) are also available and efficient to compute.

 ### How can you support ifs, while loops and recursion?

-Some autodiff packages (such as [Theano](http://deeplearning.net/software/theano/) or [Kayak](http://github.com/HIPS/Kayak/)) work by having you specify a graph of the computation that your function performs, including all the control flow (such as if and for loops), and then turn that graph into another one that computes gradients.
+Some autodiff packages (such as [TensorFlow](https://github.com/tensorflow/tensorflow)) work by having you specify a graph of the computation that your function performs, including all the control flow (such as if and for loops), and then turn that graph into another one that computes gradients.
 This has some benefits (such as allowing compile-time optimizations), but it requires you to express control flow in a limited mini-language that those packages know how to handle.
-(For example, the `scan()` operation in Theano.)
+(For example, the `tf.while` and `tf.cond` operations in TensorFlow.)

 In contrast, Autograd doesn't have to know about any ifs, branches, loops or recursion that were used to decide which operations were called.
 To compute the gradient of a particular input, one only needs to know which continuous transforms were applied to that particular input, not which other transforms might have been applied.
 Since Autograd keeps track of the relevant operations on each function call separately, it's not a problem that all the Python control flow operations are invisible to Autograd.
 In fact, it greatly simplifies the implementation.